Introduction

 • Add options to break down by therapist, age, gender ...

-• Buttons to download the plot
+• [Technical] add buttons to download the plot or change to ggplotly plot?

 The plot